tonyatoms/MPDC_site/content/en/board.md

 Education: Educational outcomes can differ greatly depending on your zip code.
 Expanding equity in education can be enhanced through the expansion of housing rights, and through economic development within the community.
 All children deserve access to a high performing neighborhood public school and we must fight to ensure equitable funding is provided to schools in order to provide nutritious meals, diverse curriculum offerings, universal childcare, and counseling and nursing services.

-## John Belcik

-Born and raised in McKinley Park.
-Being a fifth generation resident, McKinley Park is deeply ingrained in me and my family and will always call it home.
-I'm always trying to make the neighborhood a better place for old and new residents be it volunteering time to help with the Farmer's Market, teaching the McKinley Park Advisory Council's outdoor ecology class, to working to create the McKinley Park Development Council.

-When I am not in the neighborhood, I work as a biologist in the Planning and Environment Branch of the Chicago District of the US Army Corps of Engineers and am currently getting a PhD in ecology from University of Illinois at Chicago.

 ## Faye "Nikita" Wu

 My name is Faye Wu but many people know me as "Nikita".
 I am an active member of the school my son attends, Galileo, located in the 25th Ward where I help organize the annual fundraiser: Reach for the Stars.
 I have been an active member of the Chinese community for many years having been the MC of many ceremonies and galas and having worked at a prominent insurance agency.
 Today, I own my own business, the Faye Wu Agency of American Family Insurance located in the heart of Chinatown.